Los Angeles Rated Most Unsafe Location for Pedestrians

-National Highway Traffic Safety Administration, Administrator David Strickland, said that everyone should play a role in pedestrian safety.
+National Highway Traffic Safety Administration, Administrator David Strickland, said that everyone should play a pedestrian safety role.
 And he stressed that drivers need to adhere to driving laws.

-Figures by the Department of Transportation data shows several details, including 3 out of 4 pedestrians die in urban areas.
+The Department of Transportation data shows several details, including 3 out of 4 pedestrians die in urban areas.
 I fact, at least 2 out of three of these fatalities occurring at locations other than intersections.
-The highest rate of pedestrian deaths at approximately 70% happens between 8:00 p.m., and 12:00 a.m. is proven in the compiled data.
+The highest rate of pedestrian deaths at approximately 70% between 8:00 p.m. and 12:00 a.m. is proven in the compiled data.

-All I can say is no duh.
+All I can say is no, duh.
 More people get hurt in crowded cities who are on foot.
 And many of our clients are hit by government buses.
-So perhaps the government should consider that it is distracted government employees, and maybe not pedestrians.
+Perhaps the government should consider that distracted by government employees, and maybe not pedestrians cause most roadway accidents.

-The study also fails to distinguish that in California, the pedestrian has the right of way in most cases.
+The study also fails to distinguish that the pedestrian has the right of way in most cases in California.
 But in New York, the car operator has the right of way unless the person on foot is disabled or blind.

 So it would be interesting to see how many of these cases are just govt employees running people down.
-Then all they must do is blame a cell phone or headphones of the person walking down the street, etc.
+All they must do is blame a cell phone or headphones of the person walking down the street, etc.

 So education and safety are essential.
-But it is the job of the individual to take responsibility for their actions, get off welfare and government mind control, and be a sovereign unto themselves and their neighbor, always acting with benevolence and graciousness.
+But it is the individual's job to take responsibility for their actions, get off welfare and government mind control, and be a sovereign unto themselves and their neighbor, always acting with benevolence and graciousness.

-So yes, right now, I am doing my part, and it did not take a new government employee, or traffic cop to raid your bank account.
+So yes, I am doing my part right now, and it did not take a new government employee or traffic cop to raid your bank account.
 You just learned from me.